falcon71181/unistud-image-db/README.md

 ```bash
 python3 main.py
 ```
-The script will start scaraping the data if found between the specified range.
+The script will start scraping the data (if found) between the specified range.

-4. Open he `index.html` file to see the result
+4. Open the `index.html` file to see the result.
 ```bash
 open index.html
 ```